Medium roast coffee is what many of us drink every day. It's what we make when we're in a hurry and just need to get stuff done.

 Light roasts tend to have a specific flavor profile, which you need to love to enjoy thoroughly.

-On the other hand, the darker roasts tend to have a fuller flavor that isn’t always enjoyable for everyday use.
+On the other hand, darker roasts tend to have a fuller flavor that may not be enjoyable for everyday use.

-This is why a medium roast is the perfect coffee bean that you can use with different coffee brewers and make into delicious recipes.
+This is why a medium roast is the perfect coffee bean to use with various coffee brewers and incorporate into delicious recipes.

 How do I make medium roast coffee at home?
 (5 recipes to try)

-Next, let’s talk about what are the best coffees to make with medium roast coffee beans; I have some great recipes for you!
+Next, let's discuss the best coffees to make with medium roast coffee beans; I have some great recipes for you!

-Once again, medium-roasted coffee tastes its best when it is brewed in a French press, and that preparation method provides for some of the finest-tasting medium roasts out there.
+Once again, medium-roasted coffee tastes its best when brewed in a French press, and this preparation method yields some of the finest-tasting medium roasts available.

 So, if you're interested now in brewing delicious coffee with your medium-roasted coffee beans, then check out these iced coffee recipes below: